-Business Management Careers Overview
+Business and Management Careers Overview

-Step into today's most rewarding business management careers, creating software solutions and overseeing the process.
+Step into today's most rewarding business and management careers, creating software solutions and overseeing the process.
 Apply your information systems degree in a business environment with experience you’ve gained in an area such as project management, production management, or sales and marketing.
-The technical skills and business management experience you'll receive at DeVry University can help open the door to rewarding opportunities in the business management field.
+The technical skills and business and management experience you'll receive at DeVry University can help open the door to rewarding opportunities in the business and management field.

-When you earn your bachelor's degree in Computer Information Systems (CIS) from DeVry University with a specialization in Business Management, you'll be equipped to perform a broad range of duties related to virtually every sector of the economy.
+When you earn your bachelor's degree in Computer Information Systems (CIS) from DeVry University with a specialization in Business and Management, you'll be equipped to perform a broad range of duties related to virtually every sector of the economy.
 Professional responsibilities of these experts, also known as computer or information systems manager, computer systems analyst, computer systems software engineer, computer programmer, or hardware/software salesperson, include:

 - Designing, building, and implementing software solutions

 - Choosing, purchasing, and selling hardware or software critical to business operations

 Business and Management careers are found across all industries, including:

 DeVry University graduates in Computer Information Systems with a specialization in Business and Management will be prepared for careers in areas such as:

 - Systems analysis

 DeVry Career Advantage